Chapter 2:

 “I don’t know about that, but if we wanna escape, you’re gonna have to cooperate.
 For now, let’s get outta here before they find us.
 We’ll try to get to the other street.”

-After checking to see if the surroundings were clear, Hiro got to his feet and ever so slowly squeezed himself further inside the gap.
-The girl followed him, covering her face as she did so.
+After checking to see if the surroundings were clear, Hiro got to his feet and ever so slowly squeezed himself further inside the alleyway.
+The girl followed him, covering her nose as she did so.
 The path was littered with bird and rat droppings.
-Years of uncleaned puddles led to the ground being quite slippery.
+Years of uncleaned puddles led to a slippery ground.

 “Ugh, distract me from this smell, hobo,” the girl said.
 “Talk to me for a bit.”